taytayfujif/i-need-pizza/README.md

 Store Id: 382
 ```

 II.
 Great job so far, however the client has told us processing one order at a time is too slow.
 They have asked us to figure out how to speed this process up.
 Your next task is to condense all current orders into one object.
-Create a new variable called currentOrders that will contain all of the current orders. **Hint:** What is nesting?
+Create a new variable called currentOrders that will contain all of the orders. **Hint:** What are nested objects?

 III.
 Almost done, but we just received some last seconds changes to our orders.
 Make the changes below to the currentOrders object so the customer gets the right order. **Hint:** How can you access/change data in an object

 #### Changes to order 11821
 ```
 Pizza Sauce: classic marinara
-add spinach to Veggies
+add spinach
-remove sausage from Meat
+remove sausage
 ```
 Resources